 Don't miss watching these kayakers over the Cordova Lake dam!

-The Crowe River exits Belmont Lake from Crowe River Bay to the east, over the Belmont Dam to Crowe Lake, passing Blairton and eventually crossing the county line back into the Township of Marmora and Lake.
+The Crowe River exits Belmont Lake from Crowe River Bay to the east, over the Belmont Dam to Crowe Lake.
+In 1984 major work was done in this area, dredging the basin.

 Before reaching Belmont Lake, the Crowe River (sometimes called the Deer River) offers us a beautiful display of waterfalls known as "Scott's Dam, accessible fromFish Hatchery Road.